snakemake/snakemake/docs/snakefiles/rules.rst

 will instruct Snakemake to run each job of this rule three times and store all measurements in the benchmark file.
 The resulting `tsv` file can be used as input for other rules, just like any other output file.

-Since version X.X, it is also possible to have the benchmark metrics in different formats (depending on the extension); currently only the `.jsonl` extension (JSONL format; i.e. one JSON record per line) is supported and all other extensions will be treated as TSV.
+Since version 8.11.0, it is also possible to have the benchmark metrics in different formats (depending on the extension); currently only the `.jsonl` extension (JSONL format; i.e. one JSON record per line) is supported and all other extensions will be treated as TSV.

 .. sidebar:: Note